Using Lumigator UI

 Next we move on to the Experiments section.
 Start by clicking on the Create Experiment button.

 This will open a sidebar where you would specify which use case and dataset, and further experiment details.
-The maximum samples field defines the number of rows from the dataset to be used for the experiment, on which Lumigator would run inference and evaluation to produce as results the relevent metrics.
+The maximum samples field defines the number of rows from the dataset to be used for the experiment, on which Lumigator would run inference and evaluation to produce as results the relevant metrics.

 Below that, you have the option to select the models to be used for the experiment.
 Multiple models may be simultaneously selected.